iboutsikas/cmsc341-web/projects/project3/designing_nodes.md

 ## General Ideas
 B-Trees grow from the bottom up.
 That means you probably want to keep track of each node's parent on top of each node's children.
+The project is also very doable without doing that, but instead setting up your recursion / functions a bit different.
+You could for example, return a value that lets the parent know that the child needs to be split and a promotion needs to happen.
+Or you could detect that in the child, do the split, then let the parent know that "hey, there is a promotion, deal with it".
+Go with the approach you better understand, or combine them!

 Another property that might come up a lot is the height.
 Recall that a leaf has a height of 0.
-Maybe you want to keep track of it.
+Maybe you want to keep track of it, for every node.
 Maybe you want to use it as a decreasing value in recursion, to detect a leaf.

 ## Design Ideas